Kajabi/tinymce-focuswriter-icons-pack/README.md

-# Kajabi fork dev notes
+### Kajabi fork dev notes
 Figma svg source file: https://www.figma.com/file/OflCx3yN3sw5ycMGysO7nZ/tinymce-focuswriter-icons-pack?type=design&t=TJJ4to0XktvYQIxA-6

 ---

-# Oxide Icon Pack Template
+### Oxide Icon Pack Template

-This is a template project for creating an Icon Pack for TinyMCE 5.
-For instructions on how to use this project, [visit the documentation for Create an Icon Pack](https://www.tiny.cloud/docs/advanced/creating-an-icon-pack/).
+This is a template project for creating an Icon Pack for TinyMCE.
+For instructions on how to use this project, [visit the documentation for Create an Icon Pack](https://www.tiny.cloud/docs/tinymce/latest/creating-an-icon-pack/).

-## Quick guide
+### Quick guide
 Open a terminal and navigate to the project folder, then

 1. Install dependencies using `npm install`.